How to Play It

 The stock price of a CEF fluctuates according to market forces, such as supply and demand, as well as the changing values of the securities in the fund’s holdings.

-As of April 1, 2019, one of the largest CEFs focused on REITs was the $1.52 billion Cohen & Steers Quality Income Realty Fund (RQI).
+As of January 31, 2020, one of the largest CEFs focused on REITs was the almost $1.53 billion Cohen & Steers Quality Income Realty Fund (RQI).

-Recognizing that there are quite a few “average Joe” investors out there who are limited in the amount of time and/or money they have to build their own basket of REITs, iREIT proudly provides research on over 30 REIT exchange traded funds, or ETFs.
+Recognizing that there are quite a few “average Joe” investors out there who are limited in the amount of time and/or money they have to build their own basket of REITs, iREIT proudly provides research on over 30 REIT exchange traded funds.

-To be sure, an ETF will always perform in line with the indices it’s tied to.
-Plus, the advisor can charge additional fees on top of the ones directly tied to the fund itself.
+To be sure, an ETF will always perform in line with the index it’s tied to.
+Plus, the adviser can charge additional fees on top of the ones directly tied to the fund itself.

 It’s also important to note the difference between index underperformance and underperformance from asset allocation.
-An ETF’s portfolio can underperform due to misallocation between sectors or asset classes on the part of financial advisors.
-Incidentally, since there typically isn’t noticeable index underperformance in an ETF’s portfolio, there’s less of a chance of incompetent advisors being fired.
+An ETF’s portfolio can underperform due to misallocation between sectors or asset classes on the part of financial advisers.
+Incidentally, since there typically isn’t noticeable index underperformance in an ETF’s portfolio, there’s less of a chance of incompetent advisers being fired.

 A list of most REIT ETFs can be viewed HERE.